openwdl/wdl/SPEC.md

 ## Introduction

-The CWL DSL is meant to be a *human readable and writable* way to express tools and workflows.
-The "Hello World" tool in CWL would look like this:
+WDL is meant to be a *human readable and writable* way to express tools and workflows.
+The "Hello World" tool in WDL would look like this:

 ```
 task hello {